openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/user.User.md

 None, dict, frozendict.frozendict,  | NoneClass, frozendict.frozendict,  | test code generation for nullable objects.
 Value must be a map of strings to values or the &#x27;null&#x27; value. |

 ## anyTypeExceptNullProp

+## description
+any type except &#x27;null&#x27; Here the &#x27;type&#x27; attribute is not specified, which means the value can be anything, including the null value, string, number, boolean, array or object.

 any type except 'null' Here the 'type' attribute is not specified, which means the value can be anything, including the null value, string, number, boolean, array or object.